ozelen/cv/README.md

 Making strategic decisions based on thoroughly evaluating complex issues considering different aspects, dimensions, and tradeoffs.

-### Critical Thinking

-Making strategic decisions based on thoroughly evaluating complex issues considering different aspects, dimensions, and tradeoffs.

-### Collaboration

-Track record of fostering a cooperative working environment and leveraging team strengths to achieve project goals.

-### Mentoring and Coaching

-Experienced in mentoring team members, nurturing their professional development, and growing future leaders within the organization.

 ## Hard Skills

-I've worked on a wide range of projects, from small startups to large-scale enterprise systems and each type of project requires different toolset.
+I've worked on a wide range of projects, from small startups to large-scale enterprise systems, and each type of project requires a different toolset.

-To avoid academic ivory tower discussions, I prefer to get my hands dirty and use the tools I'm talking about on real projects.
+To avoid academic ivory tower discussions, I prefer to get my hands dirty and use the tools I talk about on real projects.

 ### Methodologies and Practices I follow